New York Construction Accident Injuries

 While shedding light on their undocumented status will always be a concern, some significant settlements for illegal workers are showing that silence isn’t always golden.
 In fact, in 2009, three undocumented immigrants won settlements totaling $3.85 million after injuries on their construction sites.
 The largest amount – $2.5 million — went to a Mexican plumber scalded over much of his body when a pipe exploded in Manhattan in December 2004.

 Workman’s compensation awards typically pale in comparison to those of personal injury cases.
 Lawyers.com put the average Workman’s Compensation award at $21,800, with only 8 percent of those hurt collecting $60,000 to $100,000.
 The lesson is that fear should not prevent illegal workers from seeking financial relief through the court system for job-related injuries.

 What’s ahead for construction workers?
 Now that the veil of silence has been broken for illegal workers and the courts are ready to come to their defense and now that the city has gotten cagier about its inspections and has increased staff to perform them, we hope that NYC is gaining ground in its fight to save lives and reduce the frequency and severity of injuries.

 Even on the national level, the four deadliest offenders have been targeted for their role in preventable accidents, creating the hope that safety sense can bring a new reality.

 Get Your Construction Injury Settlement

-If you or someone you know was injured or killed while working on a construction site, call Sobo & Sobo at (888) 399-4013 to speak with an expert construction accident lawyer.
+If you or someone you know was injured or killed while working on a construction site, call 855-468-7626 to speak with a dedicated construction accident lawyer at Sobo & Sobo.
 They’ll help guide you through the legal process, and ensure you get the settlement and justice you deserve.